-As the name suggests line art is illustration using rudimentary lines, shapes and colors.
-This style of illustration concentrates on form rather than intricate details such as gradients, shadows and hues.
-Although it can be two or three dimensional, line art articulates the fundamental element of the outline without fleshing out the drawing.
+As the name suggests line art is a type of illustration using rudimentary lines, shapes, and colors that are generally free of complex backgrounds.
+This style of illustration concentrates on form rather than intricate details such as gradients, shadows, and hues.
+Although it can be two or three-dimensional, line art articulates the fundamental element of the outline without fleshing out the drawing.

 Line art can be used for concept drawings or preliminary sketches which can be the final artwork or will be later developed into fully realized designs.
-The elements of line art are direction, curves, weight and quality of line, hatching (lines in the same direction) and crosshatching (lines that cross).
+The elements of line art are direction, curves, weight, and quality of line, hatching (lines in the same direction), and crosshatching (lines that cross).
 These simplistic strokes as used skillfully by the illustrator to deliver strong images to communicate visually.
-Logo art is often delivered with line drawings to create impact.
+Logo art, commonly used in graphic design, is often delivered with line drawings to create impact, and is .

 10. Mixed media

-Mixed media illustrations use a combination of materials to express an image.
-In analogue images these could include fabric, paint, paper, wood, metal, flowers, found objects, etc. In digital images these may include non-visual elements such as sound, moving imagery, music, or interactivity.
+Mixed-media illustrations use a combination of different materials to express an image.
+In analog images, these could include fabric, paint, paper, wood, metal, flowers, found objects, etc. In digital images, these may include non-visual elements such as sound, moving imagery, music, or interactivity.